Not just for kiddies– tweens, teens, and adults can also get in on the fun with this 4-foot deep pool.

 We’re here to help with all of that.
 Our buying guide has plenty of useful tips to get you started.

 Before you buy a framed swimming pool, you need to know how big your yard is.
 Even a pool that’s 12 feet in diameter needs a sizable yard to allow adequate space around it.
 You need to allow for at least 5 feet of clearance on all sides, which means that a 12-foot round pool is going to require an area that’s 22 feet in diameter devoted exclusively to it.
+If you have ample yard space, consider what you'll use the pool for before choosing a size.
+If you want to do swimming pool workouts, you'll likely want a larger pool than if you only want a pool for the kids to splash around in.

 A pool that’s 12 feet in diameter and 2.5 feet deep holds approximately 1,700 to 2,000 gallons of water when it’s 90% full.
 (You never fill a pool to the rim because it spills over.)
 That’s a lot of water added to your water bill.
 You’ll also need to constantly add water to the pool as it evaporates, gets splashed out, and gets flushed out when you backwash the filter pump when cleaning the pool.